graph-massivizer/graph-inceptor-graphma/README.md

 Are listed in graph-inceptor-graphma/gradle/libs.versions.toml and handed to the to the corresponding **.gradle.kts files in the packages.

+## Testing
+For Graphma, we have implemented unit tests covering the existing JGraphT BGO operator wrappings.
+Additionally, we have developed tests for our custom Parquet file parser, further enhancing the project's data processing capabilities.

+A special feature of our testing approach is the inclusion of the SuiteSparse dataset through a dedicated Gradle submodule.
+This submodule is designed as a singleton database, enabling the querying of graph sets with various properties.
+These properties can be efficiently filtered using Magma's pipeline filters, showcasing the project's advanced data handling and testing capabilities.

 ## Magma Repository

 The Magma repository is available [here](https://github.com/DTSchroeder/gm-magma).
 Please note that the Magma project is still in a private repository.
 Thus, you have to contact [Daniel Thilo Schroeder](mailto:daniel.t.schroeder) with an email that includes your Github username.
 Furthermore, the entire package is still closed source.
 This, however, will change in the upcoming month.